grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

 A `MetricsInstance` resource primarily defines:

-- The remote endpoint(s) Grafana Agent to send metrics to.
+- The remote endpoint(s) Grafana Agent should send metrics to.
 - Which `PodMonitor`, `ServiceMonitor`, and `Probe` resources this Agent should discover.

 These functions can be done in Grafana Agent Flow with the `prometheus.remote_write`, `prometheus.operator.podmonitors`, `prometheus.operator.servicemonitors`, and `prometheus.operator.probes` components respectively.